ramonskie/mongo-bosh/README.md

 small part of CloudFoundry (message bus).

 2. Create manifest for your MongoDB cluster.
 You can find example in `examples` subdirectory.

-3. Compile this release.
-You can do this using `bosh create release --force`

-4. Upload release to BOSH.
-You can do this using `bosh upload release`
+3. Upload release to BOSH.
+You can do this using `bosh upload release releases/<last-release-number>`

-5. Deploy cluser using manifest:
+4. Deploy cluser using manifest:
-   a. `bosh deployment <your deployment file>` - selects deployment file to upload
+    1. `bosh deployment <your deployment file>` - selects deployment file to upload
-   b. `bosh deploy` - applies deployment manifest to cluster.
+    2. `bosh deploy` - applies deployment manifest to cluster.

-6. When it finish installation, you can check nodes addresses using `bosh vms`
+5. When it finish installation, you can check nodes addresses using `bosh vms`

 ## Roadmap